canonical/checkbox/docs/reference/launcher.rst

 Launcher meta-information
 =========================

-Launcher meta-information helps to provide consistent checkbox behavior in the future.
+Launcher meta-information helps to provide consistent checkbox behaviour in the future.

 ``[launcher]``